-■Ongoing processes to assess employees' understanding of and obtain feedback on practices and conditions covered by this Guideline and to foster continuous improvement.
+- ■Ongoing processes to assess employees' understanding of and obtain feedback on practices and conditions covered by this Guideline and to foster continuous improvement. - Employees shall be given a safe environment to provide grievance and feedback without fear of reprisal.

 10) Audits and Assessments